MicrosoftDocs/msix-docs/msix-src/packaging-tool/insider-program.md

 ## Current Insider Preview build

-#### Version 1.2019.621.0
+Version 1.2019.621.0:

-- Exit code for restarts list in settings includes common default values
+- Exit code for restarts list in Settings includes common default values.
-- Ability to add new, unknown, and custom capabilities through the package editor manifest editor
+- Ability to add new, unknown, and custom capabilities through the package editor.

 You can find the full history of MSIX Packaging Tool release notes [here](release-notes/history.md).